richardreiter/the-fast-supper/README.md

   - Once the user is registered, they may click on the heart icon to simply like or unlike a post.

 - As a Site Admin I can create, read, update and delete posts (CRUD) so that I can manage my blog content both from the front and back-end.
-  - The site admin is able to perform all CRUD functionalities from either the Django admin panel or if they prefer, from the front-end as well.
+  - The site admin is able to perform all CRUD functionalities from either the Django admin panel, or if they prefer, from the front-end as well.
 Once a superuser is logged in they are able to:
-    - See at the navigation bar a "Add Post" page, once they click on it they are greeted with a form to add a post.
+    - See an "Add Post" page in the navigation bar, once they click on this, they are greeted with a form to add a post.
-    - If they click at any blog post they may see two links at the blog post header which include "Edit" & "Delete".
+    - If they click on any blog post they will see two links at the blog post header, "Edit" & "Delete".

 - As a Site Admin I can create draft posts so that I can finish writing the content later.
-  - Whenever a post author decides to write a blog post, they have a dropdown option from the form which they can either choose "Draft" or "Publish".
+  - Whenever a post author decides to write a blog post, they have a dropdown option to pick from, and they can either choose the post status as "Draft" or "Publish".

 - As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.
-  - Admins may be able to read submitted comments and decide via the panel if they'd like to approve or delete it.
+  - Admins may be able to read submitted comments and decide via the panel if they'd like to approve or delete them.

 ### Validator Testing